-The blame for climate change often falls on fossil fuel companies, but new research shows that the top meat and dairy companies are responsible for more greenhouse gas emissions than gasoline companies.
+New research shows that together, the world’s top five meat and dairy corporations are responsible for more annual greenhouse gas emissions than ExxonMobil, Shell, or BP.

 By H. Claire Brown • Originally published on NewFoodEconomy.org

 The New Food Economy is a non-profit newsroom covering the forces shaping how and what we eat.
 Read more at newfoodeconomy.org.

 A study released on July 18, 2018, found that the world’s top five meat and dairy producers combined — Brazil’s JBS, New Zealand’s Fonterra, Dairy Farmers of America, Tyson Foods, and Cargill — emit more greenhouse gases than Exxon-Mobil, Shell, or BP.